TylerdEntremont/DnDMonsterEditor/README.txt

 Future Work:
   Handle Spell Casters
-  Add a search function fo the SRD list to make finding desired monster easier Add functionality to change CR and get new stats
+  Add functionality to change CR and get new stats
   Add handling for special abilities effect on CR